For students beginning theses in Fall ’22

 - first Thursday after spring break (for juniors beginning thesis the following fall)

-A sign-up sheet will be posted 2 weeks prior to each Qual date on the bulletin board in the Biology Department Office alcove, B115
+A sign-up sheet/form will be posted at least 2 weeks prior to each Qual date.

 Adapted from the Reed Guidebook